 In comparing our equity-based awards to those granted by other companies included in the peer group and benchmarking analyses, we determined the value of our awards using a Black-Scholes valuation analysis for stock options and the closing price of our Common Stock on the date of grant for RSUs.
-Based on the peer group and benchmarking analyses, the fair market value of equity-based awards granted in 2012 for each of the named executive officers was above the seventy-fifth percentile.
+Based on the peer group and benchmarking analyses, the fair market value of equity-based awards granted in 2013 for each of the named executive officers was above the seventy-fifth percentile.

-Each option grant vests 25% annually over four years, commencing one year from the date of grant, and has a term of ten years.
-Each RSU grant vests 25% annually over four years, commencing one year from the date of grant.
-All stock options and RSUs awarded as part of our annual employee grant in 2012, including the above awards to our executive officers, were granted on March 12, 2012.
-The stock options granted as part of the annual 2012 employee grant have an exercise price of \$62.00, which was the closing price of our Common Stock on the NYSE on the date of grant.
+Each option and RSU grant generally vests 25% annually over four years, commencing one year from the date of grant, with each option having a ten year term.
+All stock options and RSUs are awarded as part of our annual employee grant in 2013, including the above awards to our executive officers, which were granted on March 11, 2013.
+The stock options granted as part of the annual 2013 employee grant have an exercise price of \$76.90, which was the closing price of our Common Stock on the NYSE on the date of grant.